-The effective tax rate for the three and six months ended June 30, 2022 was also impacted from non-deductible items, the release of valuation allowances in certain jurisdictions and foreign losses for which no tax benefit was recorded.
+The effective tax rate for the three and nine months ended September 30, 2022 was an expense of 22.5% and 22.0%, respectively, on income from continuing operations.
+The effective tax rate is different from the U.S. federal statutory rate of 21.0% primarily from non-deductible items, foreign tax rates that differ from the U.S. federal statutory rate, the release of valuation allowance based on current period income in certain jurisdictions and foreign losses for which no tax benefit was recorded.